AhmadFauzan19/Hyperbase-Documentation/src/04_features/16_scylla_monitoring_and_alert.md

 http://<monitoring_server_ip>:9090
 ```

 Edit this file `prometheus/prom_rules/prometheus.rules.yml` to change rules for alert.
+You can delete or add rules in this file.

 ### Alertmanager